Junaiid-Ahmad/BitIO/ReadMe.markdown

 Todo:
 -----
-* Add format specifier support to `OpenCMDInputFile` and `OpenCMDOutputFile`, and add a function to increment the file.
+* Add format specifier support to `OpenInputFile` and `OpenOutputFile`, and add a function to increment the file.
 * Finish the CRC generator and verifier.
 * Finish MD5 generator and verifier.
 * Finish Deflate/Inflate (which includes Huffman and LZ77)